fylgja/site/src/components/z-layer.md

 }
 ```

-This better then changing your own styles,
-to match there ridicules z-index value.
+This is preferable to modifying your own styles to match their ridiculing z-index value.

-Lets hope 3de party vendors will start to support CSS variables in there CSS 🤞
+Let us hope that third-party vendors will begin to support CSS variables in their CSS. 🤞

 > **Tip** If you need to scope z-indexes you might want to checkout [CSS Isolation](https://developer.mozilla.org/en-US/docs/Web/CSS/isolation)